 You don’t need a referral to see our oral and maxillofacial surgeons.
 Please call us on (03) 9650 2726 to discuss your needs and make an appointment.
 We look forward to being of service to you.

-He practises the full scope of oral and maxillofacial surgery, including dentoalveolar surgery, implantology, oral pathology and TMJ disorders.
+He practices the full scope of oral and maxillofacial surgery, including dentoalveolar surgery, implantology, oral pathology and TMJ disorders.
 His sub-specialty interest areas are paediatric maxillofacial surgery and corrective jaw surgery (orthognathic surgery).